 Are you a nurse looking to move into medical aesthetics?
 Perhaps you’re currently working in the NHS and are looking for a way to boost your income?
 Or potentially you’re looking for a new challenge that will move you into private practice full time?
-If so, a Botox training course may be for you.
+If so, a Botox training course may be for you and this blog will talk you through your options.

 Benefits of Attending a Botox Training Course for Nurses